 Counselling For Loneliness - What's Happening Both Inside & Outside

 External, Social, Environmental Factors Of Loneliness - Relationship With Our Environment & Impact Upon Ourself All of us have felt lonely - a fact of life, maybe existentially lonely at times, especially if we are living in a big city, like London.
 Not only does what's happening inside (the internal) affect what's happening outside in the environment (the external), but vice versa, where the external also impacts on the internal.
-And an aspect of our loneliness may have nothing to do with what's happening inside us, but also what resonates and we pick up around us in the environment, including others' moods.
+And an aspect of our loneliness may have nothing to do with what's happening inside us, but also what resonates and we pick up around us in the environment, including others' moods - for what's here out in the world, ripples in us.
 What's happening out in the world can be experienced as dysfunctional, alienating, if communal bonds, collective life, a sense of interconnectedness erodes.
 Social disconnection can be due to many factors, including: a focus on individualism, self-obsession (see also Living As If Only We Count), unsustainability, impact of wars, lack of social safety nets, technological changes affecting our psychology (e.g. alienating work that affects our psyche, working from home and spending our leisure time online, the impact of AI, social media - see also Universal Sadness).
 It may not be so much loneliness we feel, but more heartbreak.
 The external effect of these impact on our body, brain chemicals.
 It is understandable that emotional contact and intimacy with others can reduce, rendering us lonely.
 (Some of us may desire emotional connections yet fear this.)
 We can also choose to connect to kindness, love, beauty, nature, etc. so we infuse ourself with positive external factors.
 The therapy for loneliness, counselling for loneliness also explores what connects, disconnects us, the connections, disconnections in our life.

 Differences Between Aloneness & Loneliness - Counselling London